Terms of Service

 2.2 Bandwidth Fees.
 Bandwidth usage for bundled bandwidth packages related to Internet data transfers will be calculated based upon outgoing bandwidth transfer only.
 If Customer’s actual data transfer usage exceeds the amount of Customer’s bandwidth package, Customer will be charged a bandwidth overage Fee as specified in the applicable Order.
 When using the Liquid Web provided Content Delivery Network (“CDN”), Customer is responsible for all bandwidth costs associated with the delivery of content over the public Internet, including any content delivery caused by unauthorized use of Customer’s CDN connection.
 Liquid Web will not enable “hot-linking” capability by default.
 In the event “hot-linking” capability is activated at Customer’s request, Customer remains responsible for all network usage.

 2.3 Payment Terms.
 Unless other payment methods have been approved, Liquid Web will charge Customer’s credit card monthly, without invoice.
-If another method of payment has been approved, Liquid Web shall forward via electronic mail a copy of the current invoice to Customer no later than two (2) days after the invoice date to the email address(es) designated on page one (1) of this Agreement (“Billing Email Address”).
+If another method of payment has been approved, Liquid Web shall notify Customer of its monthly invoice via electronic mail no later than two (2) days after the invoice date to the email address(es) designated on page one (1) of this Agreement (“Billing Email Address”).
 Customer must provide Liquid Web thirty (30) days written notice of any changes to its Billing Email Address.
-All charges shall be due and payable by Customer to Liquid Web within thirty (30) days of the invoice date.
 Customer waives the right to dispute any charges not disputed within such thirty (30) day period.
 Billing shall commence on the first day the Services are made available to Customer.
 Monthly recurring charges shall be invoiced monthly.
 Non-recurring charges will be included on the invoice for the applicable installation or Service changes as directed by Customer.